 The Real Poop

-Gardening is the sort of work that should be done by those who enjoy it instead of those who are merely not qualified for much else.
-As we mentioned, the money has the potential to make it worthwhile, but only for those who score a good job or own a business.
-Money really should not be the main motivation for becoming a gardener.
-Fortunately, there are not a lot of business students at Harvard dropping out to make easy money tending a garden instead of going to Wall Street.
-The notion that there isn't a fabulous financial future in this biz is instinctual for most.
+Gardening is the sort of work that should be done by those who enjoy it instead of those who are looking for an easy way to spend a day.
+As we mentioned, the money has the potential to make it worthwhile under the best circumstances, but only for those who score a good job or own a business.
+That's not going to happen mowing lawns around your neighborhood every other weekend.

 Those who enjoy gardening and are able to tolerate the low pay get to avoid the stress that's more common in the majority of other jobs.
 You'll also be outside all day, which can be a whole lot better than a stuffy office or a factory floor.
 How many people can say they get paid and get to work on their tan?

 It's basically just movie stars and you gardeners.
 So...not many.